Dateline – November 23, 2020 – Rowlett, Texas

 In places where there are resident Mountain Lions, people get pictures of them on a regular basis.
 Fifteen years without a confirmable sighting is an unexplainably long drought if these big cats really are as common in the metroplex as some believe.

 Take this California-based Facebook Group for example: Ben Lomond Mountain Lion Journal.
 The mission of this group is to “the sharing of experiences in the San Lorenzo Valley and Bonny Doon areas with our local big cats.”
-As such many new pictures and videos of Mountain Lions are shared every month.
-If we had resident—as opposed to transient—Mountain Lions living in DFW it would not require fifteen years to find conclusive evidence.
+As such, many new pictures and videos of Mountain Lions are shared every month.
+If we had resident—as opposed to the occasional transient—Mountain Lions living in DFW it would not require fifteen years to find conclusive evidence.

 After years of unconfirmable sightings, it had become easy to be dismissal of new reports as they came in.
 Now that there has been a real Mountain Lion sighting documented in the Dallas/Fort Worth metroplex, we effectively have a reset.
 The calculus has changed.